Submitty/Submitty/Docs/student_auto_feed/readme.txt

 (using /dev/urandom) when a key is not found.
 It is vital that this key is given very strict access permissions.
 If the key is ever leaked, all encrypted backups become vulnerable.

 restore_backup.php
-A command line script to (optionally) backup the users table data of all Submitty courses.
-This needs to be run BEFORE submitty_student_auto_feed.php.
-The number of days of backups needs to be defined (recommended: 7).
-As users data contains data protected by FERPA, an optional AES encryption feature is also provided.
-IMPORTANT:  This script will generate an encryption key (using /dev/urandom) when a key is not found.
-It is vital that this key is given the utmost access protection.
-If the key is ever leaked, your encrypted backups are vulnerable.

-restore_backup.php